rubyforgood/human-essentials/doc/user_guide/bank/essentials_calendar.md

 # Pick Ups & Deliveries Calendar

-The calendar shows the pickup and delivery schedule.
-It shows past and upcoming distributions in a given month.
+Pick Ups & Deliveries shows scheduled and completed distributions in a calendar format on a monthly basis.

-Click on the "Pick Ups & Deliveries" section to view the distributions.
+Click on "Pick Ups & Deliveries" in the left-hand menu to view the calendar.

 ![PickUps & Delivery Calendar](images/pickup&delivery.jpg)